Credit Card or Cash: Which Is Better to Use?

 Avoiding Fees

 Some retailers charge convenience or transaction fees when you pay with a credit card.
-Plus, when you use a credit card, you’ll be charged interest on any unpaid balance.
+Plus, when you use a credit card, you’re charged interest on any unpaid balance.
 With cash, you won’t.

 Keeps Credit Use Low